mIRC-Scripters/mirckb/docs/source/beginner/variables.rst

    var %color = $eval($+(%,color.,$2),2)

-$+(%,color.,$2) will produce the plain text “%color.John”, and that is then evaluated a second time (the 2 in $eval(,2)) to produce the value of the variable just like usual.
+$+(%,color.,$2) will produce the plain text "%color.John", and that is then evaluated a second time (the 2 in $eval(,2)) to produce the value of the variable just like usual.
 Note that with the brackets method, you also get a double evaluation, but they happen at a different levels.

-This method is easier to read/handle than the bracket, you can simply get the plain text variable you want with $+(), and then you evaluate that twice to get the content of the variable, this method is recommended, but note that it’s a bit slower than the bracket.
+This method is easier to read/handle than the bracket, you can simply get the plain text variable you want with $+(), and then you evaluate that twice to get the content of the variable, this method is recommended, but note that it's a bit slower than the bracket.

 .. note:: $eval is often used in the simple form $()

 Special Behaviors & Quirks
 --------------------------

-Variables routines are a bit special because usually, the first argument given to a variables related command is a variable name, yet mIRC doesn’t evaluate it.
+Variables routines are a bit special because usually, the first argument given to a variables related command is a variable name, yet mIRC doesn't evaluate it.

-Indeed if //echo %var would display its content, it’s because %var is evaluated and then passed as the parameter to the /echo command. //var %var is obviously not doing that otherwise the content of the variable or $null would be passed to it.
-So mIRC, on purpose doesn’t evaluate the variable name, but it will fail to do so in some case, when the arguments are dynamically passed for example:
+Indeed if //echo %var would display its content, it's because %var is evaluated and then passed as the parameter to the /echo command. //var %var is obviously not doing that otherwise the content of the variable or $null would be passed to it.
+So mIRC, on purpose doesn't evaluate the variable name, but it will fail to do so in some case, when the arguments are dynamically passed for example:

 .. code:: text

    //set -u $+ %var %setting

-which should set %setting but won’t, because it gets evaluated, you need to use % $+ setting here, /inc & /dec are most likely affected the same way.
+which should set %setting but won't, because it gets evaluated, you need to use % $+ setting here, /inc & /dec are most likely affected the same way.

 /unset also suffers from an evaluation problem, due to its ability to unset more than one variable on the same line, there is an issue when trying to unset a variable dynamically from a variable: